-Since its amendment by section 35(b) of the Taxation Laws Amendment Act, No. 17 of 2009 with effect from the commencement of years of assessment ending on or after 1 January 2010, the definition of the term "rental income" in section 23A(1) now includes any recoupment of capital allowances or taxable capital gain on the disposal of an affected asset.
-This can create a circular effect as it is not possible to determine the recoupment without knowing the extent to which the specified capital allowances have been allowed, while it is also not possible to determine the allowable capital allowances without knowing the amount of "rental income" which includes any recoupment.
+The definition of "rental income" in section 23A(1) includes any recoupment of capital allowances or taxable capital gain on the disposal of an affected asset.

+This inclusion can create a circular effect as it is not possible to determine the recoupment without knowing the extent to which the specified capital allowances have been allowed, while it is also not possible to determine the allowable capital allowances without knowing the amount of "rental income" which includes any recoupment.
 In order to resolve this problem it is necessary to make the assumption in determining any recoupment that the taxpayer has been allowed all capital allowances on the affected asset in question.
 If this method results in an assessed loss after specified capital allowances, the excess must be carried forward under section 23A(4).
-See Examples 4 and 5 in Annexure A.
+See Examples 3 and 4 in the Annexure.